apache/gravitino/docs/lakehouse-iceberg-catalog.md

 | `oss-secret-access-key` | The static secret access key used to access OSS data.                                                 | (none)        | No       | 0.7.0         |
 | `oss-endpoint`          | The endpoint of Aliyun OSS service.                                                                   | (none)        | No       | 0.7.0         |

-For other Iceberg s3 properties not managed by Gravitino like `client.security-token`, you could config it directly by `gravitino.bypass.client.security-token`.
+For other Iceberg OSS properties not managed by Gravitino like `client.security-token`, you could config it directly by `gravitino.bypass.client.security-token`.

 :::info
 Please set the `warehouse` parameter to `oss://{bucket_name}/${prefix_name}`.
 Additionally, download the [Aliyun OSS SDK](https://gosspublic.alicdn.com/sdks/java/aliyun_java_sdk_3.10.2.zip) and copy `aliyun-sdk-oss-3.10.2.jar`, `hamcrest-core-1.1.jar`, `jdom2-2.0.6.jar` in the `catalogs/lakehouse-iceberg/libs/` directory.